But it happens to the best of us.

 You can deal with them quickly and move on or you can learn the hard way and continue to be surprised every time you see your messy reflection in the mirror (or maybe that was just me).

 What it really comes down to is you taking it one day at a time and creating the life that you love.
-This means learning, pivoting and growing with grit.
+This means learning, pivoting and growing.